AnyChart/docs.anychart.com/Common_Settings/Interactivity/States.md

 ### Object Notation

-Another way to configure the states of a series is using object notation...
+Another way to configure the states of a series is using object notation.

+You can create objects with settings and then use them repeatedly, for example to make different series look the same.
+The properties of such objects should correspond with the [methods](#methods) mentioned in the previous section.

+That is how it looks like:

 ```
 // create two series